-Yes, you haven’t lost your intellect, but on a standard scale, you can’t compete with the way a kid’s brain will grasp facts at a specific time.
+Yes, you haven’t lost your intellect, but on a standard scale, you can’t compete with how a kid’s brain will grasp facts at a specific time.

 While children have shallow reasoning, they can easily digest and recall new information with breathtaking ease, compared to an old brain that appears to be saddled with all the responsibilities of leading an adult life.

 8. Lack of languages resources to help you

 That’s precisely one of the primary reasons many people who have no resources chose not to learn foreign languages.

 It can quickly become frustrating when you feel like your advancement is stagnating for a shortage of adequate resources.